Australian Museum: Journals

+Public programs and initiatives

 The museum is also involved in community programs.

 FrogID

 In 2017, the museum began a citizen science project called FrogID to help conserve and document the distribution of frog populations throughout Australia.
 Each year, participants are encouraged to record frog sounds on the FrogID app.
 The aggregated data are then analysed to provide a snapshot of the health of frog populations across Australia.

 In 2022, the museum's FrogID project collaborated with the Bowerbird Collective, Listening Earth, and Mervyn Street of Mangkaja Arts, to produce the album Australian Frog Calls.
 The album is a compilation of frog sounds from both biologist recordings and public submissions, including recordings dating back to the 1970s from FrogID's database.
 The album was released on 2 December 2022, debuted at number 3 on the ARIA Charts, and was nominated for ARIA Award for Best World Music Album at the 2023 ARIA Music Awards.

+DigiVol

+The Australian Museum launched DigiVol in 2011 in partnership with the Atlas of Living Australia as an online citizen science platform for digitising museum and research collections.
+Volunteers transcribe information from specimen labels, field notebooks and other collection records through web-based projects, and the platform is now used by museums and research institutions in Australia and internationally.

 Nights at the Museum

 The Australian Museum's "Night at the Museum" series, funded by the NSW Government, are sessions held on a weeknight evening at various times of the year.
 Guests and friends can explore the museum between 5pm and 9pm, free of charge.
 As part of this, there are also special events held at the museum, including The Talbot Oration and Ngalu Warrawi Marri (We Stand Strong), an evening of live music, talks, workshops, and performances celebrating First Nations peoples of Australia.
 Originally held on Thursday nights, in 2023 the nights were changed to Wednesdays.